pdtaylor/PCDoctorExpert/README.md

 <h3>Installing WAMP</h3>
 Firstly, install the WAMP server on a computer running Windows by simply running the wamp5_1.3.1 installation file.
 This will install the Apache 1.3 web server, the MySQL DBMS, and PHP 5 on your Windows machine.
+Also, ensure that you configure PHP to allow URL includes (i.e. allow_url_include=On in the php.ini file).
 Once you have finished installing WAMP, copy the PCDOC folder to the www subdirectory of your wamp folder on your computer (i.e. wamp/www).